FAQ

 Use your provider's connection pooler if available

 If your database provider already offers a connection pooler, you don't need to manage connection pooling in your application.
-For example, Neon uses PgBouncer to handle connection pooling on the database side — your app code can connect directly without configuring its own pool.
+For example, Phemeral's managed Postgres offering provides a pooled connection URI by default, so your app code can connect directly without configuring its own pool.
+A direct connection URI is also available when you need to bypass the pooler.

 Check your provider's documentation to see if a managed pooler is available.
 If it is, prefer that over application-level pooling.